$L(p,q)$-Labeling of Graphs with Interval Representations: Interval -graphs

-Algorithm~\ref{algo:alg2} labels the vertices of $G$ starting from the vertex with the largest right endpoint until reaching the vertex with the smallest right endpoint.
+Algorithm~\ref{algo:alg2} consists of two stages.
+In the first stage, it labels the non-leaf vertices, starting from the vertex with the largest right endpoint until reaching the vertex with the smallest right endpoint.
 Therefore; at the step in which it labels the vertex $v_i$, all the vertices in $\{v_1,v_2,\ldots, v_{i-1}\}$ remains unlabeled.
 Thus it is sufficient to investigate those vertices having larger right endpoints among the first and the second neighbors of $v_i$, in order to compute the number of forbidden labels for $v_i$.
-Hence we may simply consider the vertex $v_1$ in this manner.
-It is also clear by symmetry that the ordering can be chosen with respect to left endpoints in the first place.
+Hence we may simply consider the vertex $v_1$ in this manner, while computing the forbidden labels.
+In the second stage of the algorithm, it labels the remaining unlabeled vertices each of which has degree one in $G$, in an arbitrary order.
+As it can be inferred from the proof of the next theorem, the first stage of Algorithm~\ref{algo:alg2} enables us to put the parameter $\mu$ into use, by excluding the leaf-vertices.
+One may easily observe that Algorithm~\ref{algo:alg2} has the same running time as Algorithm~\ref{algo:alg1}.